-Print Name of Student: Hopkins County Schools Date: Grade: DRUG TESTING CONSENT FORM Student (IC) #: DRUG TESTING CONSENT FORM Student's Date of Birth: Notice: The Hopkins County Board of Education Student Code of Conduct states that a student must submit to a physical drug test within 24 hours for the following offenses.
-1. First time possession or use of alcohol and drugs or look-alikes or mood-altering substances.
-2. Suspicion of being under the "influence" while at school or at any school activity.
-3. When drugs, look-alikes, drug paraphernalia, or alcohol have been transferred, received, sold, or purchased for the first time.
-This form verifies that we agree or disagree to submit to drug testing.
-We understand that not consenting or otherwise refusing to submit to drug testing will make the student subject to the same consequences and/or penalties as a failed test.
-We also acknowledge that it is our responsibility to become fully and clearly aware of all aspects of the drug testing policy. the information presented above and consent so understand that, depending on the results cor district.
-Student's signature Parent/Guardian's sign nature Disagree: We have read and understar that appropriate disciplinary actions will nd the information presented above and refuse be taken by the school and/or district. e to submit to drug testing.
-We acknowledge Student's signature Parent/Guardian's sigr nature Optional Phone Verification: The parent/guardian of the above named student has been informed of the information presented above and has agreed disagreed to submit to drug testing. (please check one) Parent/Guardian Contacted Date School Administrator Date Witness Date
+Print Name of Student: Hopkins County Schools Date: Grade: Student (IC) #: DRUG TESTING CONSENT FORM Student's Date of Birth: within 24 hours for the following offense 1.
+First time possession or use 2.
+Suspicion of being under the 3.
+When drugs, look-alikes, drug time.
+This form verifies that we agree or disag of alcohol and drugs or look-alikes or mood-alterir "influence" while at school or at any school activit g paraphernalia, or alcohol have been transferred gree to submit to drug testing.
+We understand tha ng substances. y. , received, sold, or purchased for the first t not consenting or otherwise refusing to lent subject to the same consequences and/or per ly and clearly aware of all aspects of the drug test and the information presented above and consent /e also understand that, depending on the results and/or district.
+Student's signature Parent/Guardian's sig nature erstand the information presented above and refus will be taken by the school and/or district. e to submit to drug testing.
+We acknowledge Student's signature Parent/Guardian's sig nature Optional Phone Verification: The above and has been informed of the information presented Parent/Guardian Contacted Date School Administrator Date